-After completing the FAFSA, you will need to check your SAP eligibility (Satisfactory Academic Progress) to make sure you are in good academic standing or whether you might be on financial aid suspension.
+After completing the FAFSA, you will need to check your SAP eligibility (Satisfactory Academic Progress) to determine if you are in good academic standing or whether you are on financial aid suspension.

 Unless you have completed both items below, your SAP status will NOT be available.

 - You have completed your FAFSA and Alamo Colleges has successfully received your FAFSA.

 What is Satisfactory Academic Progress (SAP)?

 Satisfactory Academic Progress is a federal requirement, and students must meet SAP to receive both federal & state financial aid.

 A student who is meeting SAP will have:

 - A 2.0 cumulative Grade Point Average or above

 - A sixty-seven percent (67%) cumulative completion rate between hours attempted & hours you have actually completed

 - No more than ninety-nine (99) attempted hours of college level courses (excluding 30 hours of remedial courses)

 How does SAP affect my financial aid?

 Once a student is not meeting the SAP policy, they will be placed on financial aid suspension and no longer qualify for aid; including Federal Direct Loans.